flyingMooncake/SentinelKarma/WHITEPAPER.md

 **License**: MIT
 **Copyright**: 2025 SentinelKarma Contributors

-*This whitepaper is a living document and will be updated as the project evolves.
-Version history available on GitHub.*
+*This whitepaper is a living document and will be updated as the project evolves.*